Shiv9010/Lia_Plus_AI-Chatbot/README.md

 17. Bot:
 “You can fill out the application form, contact our admission team, and prepare for the PNT entrance exam.”
 ________________________________________
-If at any point the user says No:
+If at any given point the user says No:
 18. Bot:
 “Okay!
 If you need help in the future, feel free to ask.
 Thanks, and have a nice day!”
 ________________________________________

+Flow Diagram                                                           Yes
+                                                                                    No